 We often enroll couples with children on the course.
 Sometimes the couple may both be doing the course, other times only one of them will be doing the course.
 If you are a couple and you are thinking of re-locating to Bradford to come and study with us, please get in touch with us and we can put you in touch with other couple who have made the same move previously and might be able to help you with the specific challenges that this brings.

 There is no age limit to come to LIFE Church College and the course is designed for people of all ages.
-The main group of the class is predominately 18 – 27 year olds who come and study with us just before or just after university.
+The main group of the class is predominantly 18 – 30 year olds who come and study with us just before or just after university.
 The rest of the class are then a spread of different ages and many mature students have enjoyed studying with younger people.

 You will have an opportunity to sit in on a class or two and spend some time with someone from the College team.
 You are welcome to bring your parents or pastors with you on this type of visit.
-You are also welcome to visit the church on any Sunday you wish to, we can arrange for you to speak to someone from the College team when you visit if you contact us ahead of time.
+You are also welcome to visit the church on any Sunday you wish to; we can arrange for you to speak to someone from the College team when you visit if you contact us ahead of time.